 You may be surprised to know that green is a very powerful color.
 It actually has been known to make an impact on many people’s behavior and decisions.
 The color green evokes a feeling of abundance and is associated with peace, rest, and security.
 People are sometimes invited into a “green room” while waiting to go on camera.
-So, who could argue that green isn’t a great color to add somewhere into your home?
+So, it might be time to consider using green in your home.
+Here are our favorites green paint colors!

 We do not have any natural light in our new build laundry room but really wanted to go with something different like green cabinetry.
 When I think of green I normally think of dark, moody green shades.
-But lighter greens are also on the rise and look beautiful.
+But lighter green paint colors are also on the rise and look beautiful.
 So, that is the direction we are thinking about going.

 Here are a few green shades, dark and light, that we are loving for the interior of a home.
 These different shades could be used throughout, such as on cabinetry, accent walls, or an entire room.
 This is a fun way to get creative with your home and add uniqueness.

 Benjamin Moore Flora

 Benjamin Moore Sage Tint

 Sage Tint by Benjamin Moore is another beautiful lighter shade of green.
-It is included within the Classic Color Collection.
+It is included in the Classic Color Collection.
 It is very much considered an elegant color that will be used for many years to come.

 Benjamin Moore Soft Fern

 I consider Soft Fern by Benjamin Moore to be a very unique color.
-It’s a light shade a green that is ideal for walls.
+It’s a light shade of green that is ideal for walls.
 I can see painting an entire room with this color.

 Farrow and Ball Green Smoke

 Softened Green is one of my favorites.
 It’s dark with a soft touch and dates back to being popular in interiors in the 19th century.
 It is deep, yet calming.
 This would be perfect in an office or bathroom.

 Sherwin Williams Pewter Green